awkwardblackcoder/beginner-javascript-notes/variables.md

 # Variables and Statements

+JavaScript variables are containers for storing data values.
+Before ES6, `var` was the only way to create variable declarations.

+_How to create a variable?_

+Creating a variable in JavaScript is called "declaring" a variable.

+You declare a JavaScript variable with the `var`, `let`, or `const` keyword (Today, we will focus on `var`):

     var first;

+After the declaration, the variable has no value (technically it has the value of undefined).

+To assign a value to the variable, use the equal sign:

     var first = 'lenora';

-Before ES6, `var` was the way to create variable declarations.
-Scope:  `var` declarations are globally scoped or function/locally scoped.
-It is globally scoped when `var` is declared outside a function; however, if `var` is declared within a function it is function scoped.
+Var declarations are global scope or function/local scope.

+Global Scope: All scripts and functions on a web page can access it.

+Function/Local scope: They can only be accessed from within the function.

-To understand this further, look at the example below.
+To understand this further, look at the example below:

     var beyonce = "Hi, I'm Beyonce!"; // Globally Scoped